Nagaimo Yam Fries and Chicken Nuggets

-Nagaimo fries are flakier than French fries.
-Adding potato starch to butter makes the outside crispy.
+Nagaimo fries have a flakier texture than regular French fries.
+Adding potato starch to the chicken nugget batter makes the outside extra crispy.

 Photographed by Takeshi Noguchi